adamkewley/rse-meetups/1_IntroAndTooling/a_UsingToolingOnTrivialCodebase/README.md

 You can email me if you want to setup a collaboration.
-The conditions of a collaboration are that you list me as an author of your paper in exchange for me explaining how to run my state-funded, published, script.
-You won't find this arrangement weird, because every other academic has been doing it for decades.
+The conditions of a collaboration are that you list me as an author of your paper in exchange for me explaining how to run my state-funded, published python script.
+You won't find this arrangement weird, because many other academics have been doing it for decades.

 # Instructions